dineshkummarc/liike.github.com/source/advisors/index.markdown

 published: false
 ---

 Guidance is harvested from experience and matured through dialog.
 An essential component for projects in p&p is our advisory boards.
-We prefer diversity in our boards, including both Microsoft employees and members from the community at large.
+We prefer diversity in our boards, which includes both Microsoft employees and members from the community at large.
 We need subject matter experts and passionate novices.
-We want independent consultants and drivers from large enterprise teams.
+We want independent consultants and drivers from large enterprise teams across a wide variety of industries.

-## What do we hope to gain from our advisory board?
+## What does the project hope to gain from an advisory board?

 The advisory board is a representative body for our customers.
 They help us to set priorities for the project and they provide real-time feedback about the software we are writing.

-We also like for our advisors to engage their respective communities about the project in order to collect a broad set of feedback.
+We also benefit when our advisors engage their respective communities about the project in order to collect a broad set of feedback.
 Our ultimate goal is produce practical guidance for real world development problems.

 ## How much time will advisors spend on our project?

 Formally, we have a meeting every other week on Friday morning (Pacific time).
-The meeting generally lasts an hour, but sometimes goes longer.
+The conference call (with screen sharing) lasts an hour.
 In some sense, this meeting is our <a href="http://en.wikipedia.org/wiki/Scrum_(development)#Sprint_Review_Meeting.5B15.5D">sprint review meeting</a>.
 In it, we demonstrate what we've done since the last meeting as well as how and why we did it.
 We solicit feedback during these meetings and we encourage a critical (though friendly) evaluation of everything we do.

 We also encourage our advisors to examine our work in between the formal meetings.
 This involves reviewing the code and commenting on content.
 This helps the meetings to be more productive.

 ## What do the advisors get out of it?

 Our advisory board is voluntary.
-However, it's a great place to talk about HTML5 and the mobile web.
-Our advisors will be engaged with other people who are passionate and thoughtful.
-Our goal is to better the state of our art and our advisors get to be a real and significant part of that effort.
+However, it's a great place to talk about building mobile web experiences.
+It's also a good way to meet other people who are passionate and thoughtful.
+Our goal is to improve the state of our art and our advisors are a significant part of that effort.

+When the project is released, it is posted on [MSDN](http://msdn.microsoft.com/practices) and we make it a point to thank each of our contributing advisors.
+Also, former advisors have expressed personal value in showing their involvement in helping Microsoft shape guidance in a specific area.

 ## What are the qualifications for being an advisor?